jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 Dependencies exist between attributes; this is not a modeling decision, it is a feature of the real world.
 There are different sorts of dependencies.

-A **functional dependency** `A→B` exists when the same A (an attribute value, for our purposes) is linked to a single B (another attribute value).
-The reverse is not necessarily true.
+A **functional dependency** `A → B` exists when the same A (for our purposes, an attribute value called the **determinant)** is linked to a single B (another attribute value, called the **dependent).** The reverse is not necessarily true.
 Note that this is like a mathematical function, where each x, a function input, must correspond to exactly one value of y, the function output, but a single value of y might correspond to multiple different values of x:

 | This is a Function | This is Not a Function |
 | --- | --- |
 | ![](../ILLOS/fcn.png) | ![](../ILLOS/not-fcn.png) |

-Written in predicate logic, an FD exists if, for `∀ t,u ∈ R, t.A = u.A ⇒ t.B = u.B`.
-This generalizes to multiple attributes: `A1, A2, ..., An → B1, B2, ..., Bm`.
+Written in predicate logic with tuples denoted t and u, attributes denoted A and B, an FD exists if, for `∀ t,u ∈ R, t.A = u.A ⇒ t.B = u.B`; this generalizes to multiple attributes, such that a determinant is best defined as an attribute whose value determines the value of a second (set of) attribute(s).
+The set of attributes that are functionally dependent on the determinant is called the determinant's **closure, ** `{A}\*.`

+There are a few special cases:

+- Trivial: `A → B & B ⊆ A`
+- Nontrivial: `A → B & B ⊈ A`
+- Completely nontrivial: `A → B & A ∩ B = ∅`

 FDs are used in DB compression and query optimization.

-- Trivial FD: `A→B & B⊆A`
-- nontrivial FD: `A→B & B⊈A`
-- completely nontrivial FD: `A→B & A∩B=∅`
 - transitive property: `A→B & B→C ⇒ A→C`
-- the __closure__ of A, {A}\*, is all attributes functionally determined by A
+- the __closure__ of A, , is all attributes functionally determined by A
 - __keys__ AKA identity values are attributes whose closure encompasses all attributes in a relation
     - Surrogate Key: Artificial (non-intelligent) column added to entity for the sole purpose of performing Primary Key duties (oftentimes an INTEGER)
     - Candidate Key: Column(s) that can uniquely identify rows in an entity